All major AI providers now say "you own your outputs"—but the details differ significantly. Here's what each platform's actual terms say:

 International Landscape

-- EU: Requires "author's own intellectual creation"—human mind making creative choices
+- EU: Requires "author's own intellectual creation"—human mind making creative choices.
+AI Regulation Act (2024) imposed transparency requirements on AI-generated content.

-- UK: Has a "computer-generated works" provision, but its application to modern AI is contested
+- UK: Has a "computer-generated works" provision, but courts are split on whether it applies to modern AI.
+Likely headed toward a human authorship requirement.

-- You may not be able to stop others from copying purely AI-generated material
+- You may not be able to stop others from copying purely AI-generated material—it lacks copyright protection

-- You can protect AI-assisted works where human contribution is substantial
+- You can protect AI-assisted works where human contribution is substantial—document your creative process

 Treating AI as a legal-grade tool rather than a novelty requires deliberate habits.
 Here's what determines whether you're building on sand or rock: